worldofmarcus/project-portfolio-5/README.md

 ![Product View](readme/assets/images/product_view.png)
 </details><br/>

 In the product detail view the user can **add the product** to the bag, add the product to the **wishlist**.
 If the user add the product to the wishlist the wishlist button changes to **in your wishlist**.
-I the product contains a size, a size option will appear on the product detail page as well.
+If the product contains a size, a size option will appear on the product detail page as well.

 <details><summary><b>Product Detail</b></summary>